JasonYao3/TTC_transit_delay_proj/README.md

 ## Project Overview
 * Performed extensive data analysis on TTC bus and subway delays to see what caused delays, when and where they happened the most.
 * Merged and cleaned 46 excels files of raw data from City of Toronto.
-* Engineered variables features for columns.
+* Engineered variables features from date, time, delay columns to extract features.
 * Explored over 600k records of transit delays to analyze relationships among features (both continuous and categorical).

 ### Have you experienced this before?